 - VMs running on Managed Disks

-- VMs encrypted using Azure Disk Encryption, with BEK and KEK
+- VMs encrypted using Azure Disk Encryption

 - Application consistent backup of Windows VMs using VSS and Linux VMs using custom pre-snapshot and post-snapshot scripts